SaltyGoo/saltygoo.github.io/_posts/alchemy/2024-01-01-poppirazzi.md

 **Consumption:** Smoked.

 **Effect:** You feel good.
 Very good.
-For the next {% include tooltip.html term="tip_watches" %}, you are taken with an exhilarating sense of narcissistic confidence.
+For the next {% include tooltip.html term="tip_watches" %}, you are overcome with exhilarating narcissistic confidence.
 Your inner monologue becomes deafening.
-You can still hear but you cannot listen.
+You can still hear but you no longer listen.
 Take a D6.
 Roll it whenever you roll a D20 and add the result.
-If you still fail, for the rest of the trip, roll it and subtract the result as you are now consumed by crippling doubt.
+If you still fail, for the rest of the trip, roll it and subtract the result as you are now crippled by overwhelming self-doubt.

 Each extra dose increases the die size by 1.
 Each further use increases the duration of the trip by 1 {% include tooltip.html term="tip_watches" %}.